wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.4.1 =
 - Added an option to bulk update the "Membership Level" value of a group of members.
 - Added an option to bulk update the "Access Starts" date value of a group of members.
+- Added Norwegian language translation file.
+The translation was submitted by Tom Nordstrønen.

 = 3.4.0 =
 - Updated the Italian language file.
 Thanks to Nicolò Monili for updating the translation.